a1an1in/libobject/Documentation/commit_format.md

 refact Number Class.

 Description:
-the old version of Number is not extensible. we use a g_number_policies to adapt a sort of situation.
+the implement policies of set_value and get_value have some issue. there's no need using policies, we can do it directly.

 Major Changes:
 1. change Number set_value, get_value interface, add a len parameter.